mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

 How to generate trajectory files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In this subsection, the procedure to follow in order to generate the correct trajectory text file for hardware test will be presented.
-Note that you must create a new trajectory adapted to each test you do and double check that it is coherent with the drone's position and the topology of your terrain.
-(You don't want the drone to go unstable if the start of the trajectory is 9m away from the actual position of your UAV.)
+Note that you must create a new trajectory adapted to each test you do and double check that it is coherent with the UAV's position and the topology of your terrain.
+(You don't want the UAV to go unstable if the start of the trajectory is 9m away from the actual position of your UAV.)

 `This MRS package <https://github.com/ctu-mrs/mrs_uav_trajectory_generation>`__ provides a method for generation a time-parametrized trajectory out of a path (a sequence of waypoints).
 The resulting trajectory satisfies the current dynamics constraints of the UAV and completes the path in minimum possible time.
 The maximum deviation of the resulting trajectory from the supplied path is a user-configurable parameter.